Presheaves of symmetric tensor categories and nets of C*-algebras: Nets of algebras and group duals.

 \section{Nets of \sC algebras and group duals.}

-In this section we focalize our attention to \sC net bundles (\cite{BR08,RV11}), with the aim to construct symmetric tensor net bundles with fibres duals of compact Lie groups.
-At the same time we shall give examples of group actions $\alpha : G \to {\bf aut}F$ such that there are \sC net bundles $\efA$ with fibre $F^\alpha$ which do not uniquely determine, or do not determine at all, a \sC net bundle with fibre $F$ having $\efA$ as fixed-point net.
+In the present section we focus on \sC net bundles (\cite{BR08,RV11}).
+In particular, we give examples of group actions $\alpha : G \to {\bf aut}F$ such that there are \sC net bundles $\efA$ with fibre $F^\alpha$ that do not uniquely determine, or do not determine at all, a \sC net bundle with fibre $F$ having $\efA$ as fixed-point net.
 The basic ingredient of our constructions is the Cuntz algebra (\cite{Cun77}).

 \